-Alternative Layout 1(Preferred) Layout 2 No-Go OPERATIONAL PHASE - AVAILABILITY OF HOUSING WITHIN THE URE BAN EDGE OF THE GEORG E MUNICIPALITY Potential impact and risk: The proposed development will increase the amount of housing within the urban edge of the George Municipality.
+Alternative Layout 1(Preferred) Layout 2 No-Go OPERATIONAL PHASE - AVAILABILITY OF OF HOUSING WITHIN THE URBAN EDGE OF THE GEORGE MUNICIPALITY Potential impact and risk: The proposed development will increase the amount of housing within the urban edge of the George Municipality.
 The property has been earmarked for residential development in the municipal SDF.
 Nature of impact: Pos itive Negative Extent and duration of impact: Site Specific and Long Term Regional and Long Term Consequence of impact or risk: The available space within the urban edge is utilised.
-Probability of occurrence: Definite Degree to which the impact may cause irreplaceable loss of resources: No loss of resources Marginal loss of resources Degree to which the impact can be reversed: Irreversible Irreversible Indirect impacts: Cumulative impact prior to mitigation: High- The market o expanded, which w spending within the increased resid ffering of housing is ould in turn motivate municipality, due to dent's number.
+Probability of occurrence: Definite Degree to which the impact may cause irreplaceable loss of resources: No loss of resources Marginal loss of resources Degree to which the impact can be reversed: Irreversible Irreversible Indirect impacts: Cumulative impact prior to mitigation: High- The market offering of housing is expanded, which would in turn motivate spending within the municipality, due to increased resident's number.
 High- Unplanned development outside of the urban edge, or within the adapted urban edge can cause various problems such as urban fragmentation and service delivery issues.
-Significance rating of impact prior to mitigation (e.g. Low, Medium, Medium-High, High, or Very-High) Medium Medium-High (-) Degree to which the impact can be avoided: Unavoidable Degree to which the impact can be managed: High Degree to which the impact can be mitigated: Not able to mitigate Proposed mitigation: Residual impacts: Development should Cumulative impact post mitigation: only be allowed and Significance rating of impact after mitigation (e.g. Low, Medium, Medium-High, High, or Very-High) managed within the current urban edge.
+Significance rating of impact prior to mitigation (e.g. Low, Medium, Medium-High, High, or Very-High) Medium Medium-High (-) Degree to which the impact can be avoided: Unavoidable Degree to which the impact can be managed: High Degree to which the impact can be mitigated: Not able to mitigate Proposed mitigation: Residual impacts: Development should Cumulative impact post mitigation: Nick everally coloin only be allowed and Significance rating of impact after mitigation (e.g. Low, Medium, Medium-High, High, or Very-High) Not applicable managed within the current urban edge.